Do you feel stuck… like you’re not moving forward in life?

 THE FIX: Find stimulating things (hobbies and interests) you want to pursue.

 Learning a new language is not only interesting but it can be a way to attract new people and opportunities.
 Another route is to find interesting people and offer to help them.
 Helping an art dealer or aspiring musician can be a win-win for you both.
 Start exploring your city and consider being a local Airbnb guide.
-If you enjoy live music, create a concert fund to save for you to see big-name artists like Beyonce once or twice a year.
+If you enjoy live music, start an annual concert tradition where you might save up all year to see big-name artists like Beyonce.

 4. Not figuring out what you want